thecloudnatives/dna/_docs/decisions.md

 Why don’t we have a well defined decision-making process?
 ---------------------------------------------------------

 We make lots of decisions all the time.
 Which type of coffee machine to buy?
-Should our internal fees be raised?
-Where & when is our next Crisp unconference?
-Which partners should we invite?

-Different types of decisions need a different process.
-It would be crazy to involve the whole team in decisions like which type of whiteboard pens to buy.
-And it would be crazy to NOT involve the whole team if we needed to move our office to a new location.

-So it’s not a good idea to have one single well-defined decision process for everything.
-And it’s not a good idea to try to list all potential decision types and create a well-defined process for each type, the list would be too long and complex, and there would be too many gray zones.
+Should we upgrade our GDrive account?
+Should we upgrade our Slack account?

+We are striving to run a lean operation & keep overheads to a minimum.
+So we want to forgo as much as possible long-term financial commitments (such as office-space or expensive software licenses).

 Well, how do we make decisions then?
 ------------------------------------

+We have two processes.
+The first is for cheap purchases which won't have a large financial impact, web hosting, buying assets for a presentation or maintaining the domain name.

+For any purchases over a certain amount though, or which require a commitment of assets or a binding contract follow a different procedure outlined below.

+We post a question on our internal members channel about a service or item that we think would benefit the coop as a whole, we discuss the value of the proposal, and if we are happy with the proposal it is accepted & we move forward with acquiring it.
+For bigger decisions we may ask for a document to be written up where we can keep track of the costs & benefits of the purchase over time.

 You don’t need a well-defined decision process in order to make decisions.
 If that was the case, the world would stand still :)

+Ultimately we trust our fellow members to make sensible decisions & to lead any decisions that they propose.

 Instead, we follow these principles/guidelines: